Vice President Mike Pence To Visit University Of Miami Monday To Mark Beginning Of Phase 3 COVID-19 Vaccine Trials

 “We have never seen vaccine development at this speed before, and I think we can all see there is a very good reason for that.
 I think that all the usual steps, checking safety, and efficacy are still being, they are all just at an accelerated speed,” explained infectious disease expert Dr. Susanne Doblecki-Lewis.

-The clinical trial, which is expected to begin next week, is part of a 30,000-person study and The Miller School plans to enroll 1,000 volunteers in South Florida.
+The clinical trial, which is expected to begin this week, is part of a 30,000-person study and The Miller School plans to enroll 1,000 volunteers in South Florida.

 The volunteers will be injected with the investigational vaccine by Moderna.